 - Repetitive and lacking variety, the soundtrack disappoints.

 - The confusing UI may discourage new players.

 - Numerous costly microtransactions can restrict customization choices.

 World of Warcraft is essentially like the king of best grinding games on PC!
 It has been around since 2004 and still thrives due to its dedicated and diehard fanbase.
 On top of that, there are constantly new expansions and updates that keep the game alive.

 - Platforms: PC, PS3, PS4, PS Vita, Xbox 360, Xbox One, Nintendo Switch & 3DS, Wii U, Android, iOS,

 - Developers: Mojang Studios

-With that, we wrap up our list of best grinding games on all platforms.
-We discussed games that are great for mobile players, PC players, and console players.
+We wrap up our list of the best grinding games on all platforms.
+We discussed games that are great for mobile, PC, and console players.
 There are games in almost every genre that have grindy aspects to them.
-So, in the end, it depends on what kind of game that you’re looking for!
+So, in the end, it depends on what kind of game you’re looking for!